CSCfi/pouta-openshift-cluster/playbooks/hortonworks/README.md

 for a simple cluster.
 You can run this on your management host, be it the bastion or your laptop.

-Make a python virtualenv called 'ansible-2.1' and populate it
+Make a python virtualenv called 'ansible-2.2' and populate it

-    mkvirtualenv --system-site-packages ansible2
+    mkvirtualenv --system-site-packages ansible-2.2
-    pip install --upgrade pip setuptools
+    pip install --upgrade pip
-    pip install ansible==2.1
+    pip install 'ansible<2.3'
     pip install shade dnspython funcsigs functools32

-You can activate it later with the command 'workon ansible-2.1'
+You can activate it later with the command 'workon ansible-2.2'

 Source your OpenStack cPouta access credentials (actual filename will vary) and check that they work by listing the VM images